top of page

 An exercise physiologist working with a patient

 Injury recovery is rarely just about reducing pain.
-For most people, it is about returning to normal life: moving confidently, training consistently, working comfortably, and trusting their body again.
+For most of us, it is about returning to normal life.
+This includes moving confidently, training consistently, working comfortably, and trusting our bodies again.

-Exercise physiology anchors recovery to the individual: how symptoms behave, which movements matter, and what physical capacity needs rebuilding.
+Exercise physiology anchors recovery to the individual.
+It considers how symptoms behave, which movements matter, and what physical capacity needs rebuilding.

 Clinical Exercise Physiologists prescribe and deliver evidence-based exercise for the prevention, management, and rehabilitation of injury and pain.
 In recovery settings, exercise is the primary intervention, not an optional add-on.